-Elected City Commissioner (Seat 3) in March 2010, Commissioner Cooper is currently serving her third term.
+Elected City Commissioner (Seat 3) in March 2010, Commissioner Cooper is currently serving her fourth term.

 In her early career, Commissioner Cooper served as a Department of the Air Force civilian financial manager and project manager.
 Later, as Director of Contracts for Martin Marietta Data Systems, she negotiated multi-million dollar contracts and managed a staff of professionals.